jinhaworld/jekyll-theme-chirpy/_tabs/about.md

 Hello dear

-It feels very nice to think that you are actually reading this.
+It feels very nice to think that someone is actually reading this.
 It's most likely that I don't know you in real life, but if you do know me, hello and greetings.
 Otherwise, I can safely assume that you don't know too much about who I am either.

 I guess it's similar to how you expect to learn about someone after reading their blogs, and as the writer, conversely, you expect the readers to want to learn about yourself.